 The Company maintains a pledging policy for all Paychex directors, officers, and employees.
 This policy prohibits pledging Company securities as collateral for a loan or a line of credit without obtaining prior Company approval.
 Approval may be granted when the individual clearly demonstrates the intent and financial capacity to satisfy the obligations without resort to the pledged securities and where the pledge represents no more than 25% of the pledgor's beneficial ownership of the Company securities.
-The Company's pledging policy is posted at www.paychex.com/investors under Corporate Governance & Committees.
+The Company's pledging policy is posted on the Company's website at www.paychex.com/investors under Corporate Governance & Committees.